AmbientServices/AmbientServices/README.md

 # Overview
-AmbientServices is a .NET library that provides abstractions for services which are both universal and optional, allowing assemblies that use it to be used in a variety of systems that provide vastly different implementations (or no implementation) of those services.
+AmbientServices is a .NET library that provides abstractions for services which are both ubiquitous and optional, allowing assemblies that use it to be used in a variety of systems that provide vastly different implementations (or no implementation) of those services.

 ## Basic Services
 The basic ambient services include caching, clock, logging, progress/cancellation, and settings.
 Interfaces for those services are provided here.